mage2click/m2c/README.md

 Most of services are available with version on your choice.

-All docker Magento projects initialized with:
+All Docker Magento projects initialized with:

 - Nginx
 - PHP-FPM